 Common Questions When Choosing a see through LED display Size

 Q2.
-Are larger screens always more effective than smaller ones?
+Are larger screens always better?